tldr-pages/tldr/pages/common/doctum.md

 `doctum update`

-- Parse and render only a specific version of the project:
+- Parse and render only a specific version of a project:

 `doctum update --only-version={{version}}`

-- Parse and render the project using a specific configuration:
+- Parse and render a project using a specific configuration:

 `doctum update {{path/to/config.php}}`